What to know about a solar panel installation

-Photovoltaic (PV) panels convert sunlight directly into electricity which can be used on site or sent to other nearby consumers.
+Solar Panels (also called photovoltaic panels or PV panels) convert sunlight directly into electricity which can be used on site or sent to other nearby consumers if a system is connected to the grid.
 Selecting an appropriate type of system and site for your installation is vital to getting the most out of your investment.
+Understanding rates for grid connected systems and the distinction between grid connected and off grid systems is important when determining the size, location, and other aspects of an installation.

 What makes a good location?